 What she thought would be the work of one summer turned into a 16-year project.
 While she expected to document (or expose) the tricks of the trade, what she found instead was more complicated than theatrics and deception.
 A straightforward documentary approach seemed inadequate, so she began to combine fine art photography, anthropology, journalism and historical photography to tell the tale.

-In her forthcoming book, Séance: Spiritualist Ritual and the Search for Ectoplasm, Taggart writes, “Spiritualism developed at a time when photography and other scientific developments were exposing many forces operating beyond human perception.
+In her new book, Séance: Spiritualist Ritual and the Search for Ectoplasm, Taggart writes, “Spiritualism developed at a time when photography and other scientific developments were exposing many forces operating beyond human perception.
 Disease-causing bacteria could be photographed through microscopes; the vastness of the universe was glimpsed through astrophotography; electricity was made visible when placed in contact with photographic materials; X-rays revealed the body’s interior.
 What else, people wondered, could photography uncover?”

 Taggart wants to illuminate this chapter in the history of photography.
 Her work fits neatly into a lineage of other attempts to bridge the physical and spiritual worlds: “The crazy photographic history and records of the movement…are bizarre, unsettling, and absurd, but also speak about human love and longing.”